m-kupiec/compendium-react/README.md

 ## Avoiding State Duplications

 "instead of a `selectedItem` object (which creates a duplication with objects inside `items`), you hold the `selectedId` in state, and then get the `selectedItem` by searching the `items` array for an item with that ID . . .
 You didn’t need to hold *the selected item* in state, because only the *selected ID* is essential.
 The rest could be calculated during render." ([React](https://react.dev/learn/choosing-the-state-structure))

+## Avoiding Deep State Nesting

+"Updating nested state involves making copies of objects all the way up from the part that changed." ([React](https://react.dev/learn/choosing-the-state-structure))

+"If the state is too nested to update easily, consider making it “flat” . . . (also known as “normalized”)" ([React](https://react.dev/learn/choosing-the-state-structure))

+"Sometimes, you can also reduce state nesting by moving some of the nested state into the child components.
+This works well for ephemeral UI state that doesn’t need to be stored, like whether an item is hovered." ([React](https://react.dev/learn/choosing-the-state-structure))